TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/IClean.md

 ```
 <br />

 That's great!
-The command has been successfully executed, so we're going to take the file to local so that we can open it with "open" and access the embedded root id_rsa:
+The command has been successfully executed, so we're going to take the file to local so that we can open it with `"open"` and access the `embedded root id_rsa`:

 <br />